 • Boxed membership

-You can learn more about Mastercard benefits online, and through your credit card issuer.
-Note that your issuer can exclude some of the benefits or add some of their own, too.
+You can learn more about Mastercard benefits online and through your credit card issuer.
+Note that your issuer can exclude some benefits or add others.

 PRO Tip